 Yes, the use of an ozonator will cut down the amount of conventional sanitizer needed.
 The reduction will vary from 25% to 35%, depending on spa usage and amount of run time.
 These devices use electricity to run, but the amount is really quite minimal.

 Absolutely.
-A salt water system is still chlorine or bromine based and does not eliminate the need to balance your water.
-A salt water system simply generates chlorine or bromine.
+A salt water system is still chlorine based and does not eliminate the need to balance your water.
+A salt water system simply generates chlorine.
 It does this by passing the salt solution across a low voltage cell or electrode.
 The by product created is sanitizer.
-It is a purer form of chlorine or bromine that doesn’t contain all the glues and fillers that traditional pucks and granulars systems use.
+It is a purer form of chlorine that doesn’t contain all the glues and fillers that traditional pucks and granulars systems use.
 The result is cleaner, softer water.
 The majority of manufacturers do not make their own system and typically use an aftermarket generator.
 Check with your manufacturer.

 Measure chlorine or bromine easily with test strips.
 Many spa owners check their water daily, others find that once a week is sufficient, especially if bather load is not excessive and a floating dispenser is used.